appml/neutrinote/README.md

 How to build
 ------------

-Simply import into Android Studio and build.
+Simply fork and import into Android Studio.
 That's it!

 TODO